 iii Funding and payment for specific services

 All employees pay a health insurance contribution based on their salary if they are enrolled in the public health insurance.
-The actual contribution rate is calculated by a panel of experts at the Federal Ministry of Finance (BMF) and is the same across all statutory insurers.
+The actual contribution rate is calculated by a panel of experts at the Federal Ministry of Finance and is the same across all statutory insurers.
 From 2015, the premium is 14.6 per cent of the gross income, but only up to a certain income level.
 The employer and insured employee share the costs equally, paying 7.3 per cent each.
 Insurers may charge extra fees if their insurance premiums and other funding sources are not sufficient to cover their costs.

-Most of the statutory health insurance benefits are standard services and compulsory for all of the insurance providers.
+Most of the statutory health insurance benefits are standard services and compulsory for all insurance providers.
 The services covered include practice-based treatment by family doctors, specialists and psychotherapists, hospital-based treatment and – under certain circumstances – treatment in rehabilitation facilities.
 These services also include screening tests, necessary vaccinations (not travel vaccinations) and medical care related to pregnancy and birth.